mnive93/django-facebookconnect/README.md

 python-facebook
 ===============

-A django API for facebook-python connect
+A django API for facebook-python connect which uses pyfb